by an Experienced Guide with decades of experience, and a Local Historian

 Planning to visit Rochester, Kent?
 Why not get the most out of your visit by booking a personal tour for you, your party, group or team?
 All ages can be catered for.

 Cost?
-An agreed donation to the Kent, Surrey & Sussex Air Ambulance – why pay a commerical firm/rate when your commision could help a local charity?
+An agreed donation to the Kent, Surrey & Sussex Air Ambulance.
+Why pay a commercial firm/rate when your commission could help a local charity?
+Suggested donation £10 / person.

 Drawing material from old newspapers, learned books and research papers, I’ve gained a sense of bygone Rochester based on the experiences of those who lived or visited the City over the centuries.